“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 How to Find Your Why

 These activities require you to be introspective and answer some questions about your personal experiences to uncover your life’s purpose.
-It is a good idea to write down your thoughts in a journal as you do these exercises.
+Writing down your thoughts in a journal as you do these exercises is a good idea.

-1. Identify the things you can do to make other people’s lives better.
+1. Identify what you can do to improve other people’s lives.

-Having self-awareness is great.
+Having self-awareness is excellent.
 However, doing something that will benefit others more than yourself is amazing.

 In fact, research has shown that people who have a sense of purpose and are grateful for the life they are living often contribute more to the world beyond themselves than those who do not have this sense of gratitude.